 We’ve just about hit that time of the year in the UK when it gets darker earlier and earlier, the weather has begun to turn and the water is that little bit colder – Winter Is Coming.
-It’s a great time to start to look at your cold weather paddling gear and assess whether it is going to be up to the job.
+Last week on the water was very cold and today the rivers are up and snow has hit the UK.

 Being cold is not just uncomfortable it can also be life threatening.
 Having the right gear for the right conditions is key at any time of the year but the margin for error during the colder seasons is much tighter.